mrft/itr8/README.md

 ### Writing a new operator from scratch

+We'll explain to you how to use the itr8OperatorFactory, which makes it easy to write operators whose output transIterators correctly handle both synchronous and asynchronous iterators.

+When writing operators, we also have the *thenable* and *forLoop* utility functions, which are also meant to be able to write the same code, regardless whether the input is a normal value or a promise.
 #### A simple example operator: filterNil

 Let's show you the code right away: